ROCm/hipRAND/README.md

 # hipRAND

+> [!NOTE]
+> The published hipRAND documentation is available [here](https://rocm.docs.amd.com/projects/hipRAND/en/latest/) in an organized, easy-to-read format, with search and a table of contents.
+The documentation source files reside in the `docs` folder of this repository.
+As with all ROCm projects, the documentation is open source.
+For more information on contributing to the documentation, see [Contribute to ROCm documentation](https://rocm.docs.amd.com/en/latest/contribute/contributing.html).

 hipRAND is a RAND marshalling library with multiple supported backends.
 It sits between your application and the backend RAND library, where it marshals inputs to the backend and results to the application. hipRAND exports an interface that doesn't require the client to change, regardless of the